TeachBooks/systems-engineering-design/book/chapters/chapter_2_2.md

 ## Decision

 In the design cycle we encounter the element “decision” at this level.
 The decision aspect is expressed more explicitly in the design process.
 Here it concerns various possibilities to continue.
-First of all, the pro-visional design concerned can be improved in one or more iterations.
+First of all, the provisional design concerned can be improved in one or more iterations.
 The feedback arrows reflect this.
 But a decision can also be made to generate more design alternatives.
 The feedback arrows also clearly show this option.
 And finally, the decision can refer to choosing an attractive alternative from the collection of generated designs.
 The process ends with the yield of a number of acceptable designs, or – one decision step further – with the manufacturing of the most attractive design.

 All of these designs are (irrespective of their often beautiful representations in drawings, mock-ups, scale models and the like) in the domain of the mind.
 Yet, that is not the intended final station, like knowledge in the research cycle.
 The design result requires to be realized in the domain of material reality, in order to leave the possible world in which it was conceived and to enter the factual world as a product.
 The design as a result of the design cycle is an intermediate station.
 It points to the realized product as a final station of the entire technological process, and that lies in the domain of the material reality.